WISDEM/RAFT/README.md

+# RAFT
-# RAFT: Response Amplitudes of Floating Turbines
+Response Amplitudes of Floating Turbines

 ## About the Project